 ABSTRACT

 The objective of this study was to analyze the effectiveness of three friction improvement surface treatments (FISTs)—phonolite thin polymer overlay (phonolite), lightweight aggregate (LWA), and high friction surface treatment (HFST)—in reducing horizontal curve road departure crashes in Georgia.
-This objective was achieved by using naive Bayes and empirical Bayes methods to develop CMFs for the three treatments based on crash and curve data provided by Georgia Department of Transportation (GDOT).
+This objective was achieved by using naive Bayes and empirical Bayes methods to develop crash modification factors (CMFs) for the three treatments based on crash and curve data provided by Georgia Department of Transportation (GDOT).
 The calculated CMFs show that HFST significantly reduces curve crashes, performing the best out of the three FISTs.
 Curves with phonolite did observe some crash reduction, but the statistical significance of these observations is tenuous due to a small sample size, and LWA did not have a large enough sample size to make any proper observations.

 Further analysis on HFST was performed to identify the types of crashes that HFST reduces the most and to create a CMF model to show which roadway characteristics affect the CMF of an HFST implementation.
 It was observed that HFST was most effective in reducing single vehicle and wet road crashes, and so curves that see these types of crashes often would benefit from HFST.
 The generated CMF model showed that the only significant curve characteristics were crash frequency, intersection-related crash frequency, and AADT before the HFST implementation.
 While the statistical precision of the CMF model is rather low, the CMF model still could prove useful in identifying what types of curves would benefit the most from the implementation of HFST.